 How to Make Healthy Sweet Potato Pudding Step-by-Step

-Here’s a look at the process of making this simple Sweet Potato Pudding.
-It’s so easy if you have the sweet potato ready to go!
+Here’s a look at the process of making this simple and healthy Sweet Potato Pudding.
+It’s so easy (especially if you have the sweet potato ready to go!)

 - Add the ingredients to a standard blender and blend smooth.
-Or into a wide-mouth Mason jar or large measuring cup and blend smooth with an immersion blender.
+You can also use a wide-mouth Mason jar or large measuring cup and blend smooth with an immersion blender.

 - Serve cold.

 TIP: I like to make my sweet potato ahead in the crockpot and stash it in the fridge until I’m ready to make the pudding.

 How long does this pudding store in the fridge?

 You can store any leftovers (or simply make this ahead) in the fridge for 3-5 days in an airtight container.
 Stir together well before serving if any water separates, which could happen from either the sweet potato or the yogurt.